meena-abdelmaseeh/EMG-Movement-Recognition/Readme.txt

 1- For complete description of the data and the acquisition protocol, please refer to:
-[M. Atzori, A. Gijsberts, C. Castellini, B. Caputo, A.-G. M. Hager, S. Elsig, G. Giatsidis, F. Bassetto, and H. Muller, ìElectromyography data for non-invasive naturally-controlled robotic hand prostheses,î Scientific Data, vol. 1, 2014.] .
+[M. Atzori, A. Gijsberts, C. Castellini, B. Caputo, A.-G. M. Hager, S. Elsig, G. Giatsidis, F. Bassetto, and H. Muller, ‚ÄúElectromyography data for non-invasive naturally-controlled robotic hand prostheses,‚Äù Scientific Data, vol. 1, 2014.] .

 2- The data can be downloaded from http://ninapro.hevs.ch .